DeusArcana/100-days-of-code/log.md

 ### Day 85: May 13, 2019

-- Doing introduction to JSX fundamentals.in [CodeAcademy](https://www.codecademy.com)
+- Doing introduction to JSX fundamentals in [CodeAcademy](https://www.codecademy.com)
 - I'm learning the basics in CodeAcademy, it seems a little more easy, more explanation.

 ### Day 86: May 14, 2019

-- Doing introduction to JSX fundamentals.in [CodeAcademy](https://www.codecademy.com)
+- Doing introduction to JSX fundamentals in [CodeAcademy](https://www.codecademy.com)
 - It's really simple and well explained, I like this step-by-step approach.

+### Day 87: May 15, 2019

+- Doing introduction to JSX fundamentals in [CodeAcademy](https://www.codecademy.com)
+- I've learned a lot of things about the virtual DOM of React.
+The articles are simple to understand.